yaoweibin/nginx_ajp_module/README.markdown

 This directive(0.7.54+) prohibits the processing of the header lines from the proxy server's response.

-It can specify the string as "L<X-Accel-Redirect|NginxXSendfile>", "X-Accel-Expires", "Expires" or "Cache-Control".
+It can specify the string as "[X-Accel-Redirect](http://search.cpan.org/perldoc?NginxXSendfile)", "X-Accel-Expires", "Expires" or "Cache-Control".